-The minor in Sociology requires two lower-division courses (Sociology 2 and Sociology 4) and four upper-division Sociology electives.
+The minor in sociology requires two lower-division courses (Sociology 2 Introduction to Sociology and Sociology 4 Social Problems) and four upper-division sociology electives.

 Justice and Community

-This multidisciplinary minor, which is housed within the Departments of Sociology and Anthropology, incorporates field research and issues of social justice into the experiences and curriculum of students pursuing careers in social justice.
+This multidisciplinary minor, which is housed within the Department of Sociology, incorporates field research and issues of social justice into the experiences and curriculum of students pursuing careers in social justice.
 The following courses are required:

 Sociology 4 and either Economics 3 or 4, or

 Theory / Praxis (1): An/Soc 122 or 124 or Religious